-P#

-Select the row MSN - Name of an empty MSN entry.
+¢ Select the row MSN - Name of an empty MSN entry.
 Enter MSN name (max.
-16 characters) (optional).

-Jump to the corresponding MSN - Number line.
+16 char- acters) (optional). Ţ Jump to the corresponding MSN - Number line.
 Enter MSN number (max.
+20 dig its: without area code = prefix)

-20 digits; without area code = prefix).
+its; without area code = prefix).

-▶ Repeat this process for other MSNs, if required.

-Press the display key Save to save the changes.
+- Repeat this process for other MSNs, if required. - Press the display key Save to save the changes.

 Once the ISDN wizard is complete, the connection wizard starts automatically.
-This enables you to assign send and receive connections to the base's internal parties ( → page 32).
+This enables you to assign send and receive connections to the base's internal parties (→ page 32).

 If you do not set up any MSNs, all ISDN calls will be made on the main number of vour ISDN connection.
-ISDN is shown for this connection in the lists for selecting the send and receive connections (→ e.g., page 138, page 90).
+ISDN is shown for this connection in the lists for selecting the send and receive connections (→ e.g., page 138, page 91).

-Changing/deleting an MSN Select the MSN - Name / MSN -Number for the MSN entry that you wish to edit.

-Delete the previous name/ < C number.
+Changing/deleting an MSN

+- Select the MSN - Name / MSN -Number for the MSN entry that you wish to edit. - < C Delete the previous name/number.

-Enter the new MSN name/ number, if required.
+Enter the new MSN name/number, if required.

-▶ Repeat this process for other MSNs, if required.

-Press the display key Save to save the changes.
+- Repeat this process for other MSNs, if required. - Press the display key Save to save the changes.